cheminfo/analysis/packages/base-analysis/README.md

 By default the flavor is an empty string and if your analysis only generates one spectrum you may forget this level of complexity.

-In the case of Thermogravitaional Analysis (TGA) we may have 2 flavor for the data:
+In the case of Thermogravitational Analysis (TGA) we may have 2 flavor for the data:

 - Weight versus Temperature
 - Weight versus Time